cfengine/documentation/api/enterprise-api-examples/managing-users-and-roles.markdown

       ]
     }

-## Example: Adding a User to a Role
+## Example: Adding a user to a role

 Adding a user to a role is just an update operation on the user.
 The full role-set is updated, so if you are only appending a role, you may want to